 In 2006, Samsonite moved its headquarters to Massachusetts after a change of ownership.

-In 2007, Denver passed an initiative requiring the mayor to appoint an 11-member review panel to monitor the city's compliance with the 2005 marijuana ordinance.
+In 2007, Denver passed an initiative requiring the mayor to appoint an 11-member review panel to monitor compliance with the 2005 marijuana ordinance.

 In 2007, the Colorado Rockies advanced to the playoffs as a wild-card entrant, won the NL Championship Series, and brought the World Series to Denver for the first time.

-In 2007, the Major League Soccer team Colorado Rapids play in Dick's Sporting Goods Park, an 18,000-seat soccer-specific stadium opened for the 2007 MLS season in the Denver suburb of Commerce City.
+In 2007, the Major League Soccer team Colorado Rapids began playing in Dick's Sporting Goods Park.

 In 2008, Denver hosted the Democratic National Convention, promoting the city on the national, political, and socioeconomic stage.

-In February 2009, the E. W. Scripps Company closed the Rocky Mountain News.
+In February 2009, the E. W. Scripps Company, the owner of the Rocky Mountain News, closed the paper.

 On March 29, 2009, the Ski Train made its final run to Winter Park.

-On July 20, 2009, Denver experienced one of the top 10 costliest hailstorms in U.S. history.
+On July 20, 2009, Denver experienced one of the costliest hailstorms in U.S. history.

-In late April 2010, Denver launched B-Cycle, a citywide bicycle sharing program which at the time, was the largest in the United States with 400 bicycles.
+In late April 2010, Denver launched B-Cycle, a citywide bicycle sharing program, which was the largest in the United States at the time, boasting 400 bicycles.

-As of August 2010, plutonium contamination was still present outside the former Rocky Flats Plant site.
+As of August 2010, plutonium contamination was still present outside the former Rocky Flats Plant site, presenting risks to building the envisioned Jefferson Parkway.

 As of 2010, 72.28% of Denver residents aged five and older spoke only English at home, while 21.42% spoke Spanish.

-From 2010 onward, the Downtown region has seen increased real estate investment with the construction of several new skyscrapers and major development around Denver Union Station.
+From 2010 onward, the Downtown region saw increased real estate investment with the construction of several new skyscrapers and major development around Denver Union Station.

-In 2010, Denver adopted a comprehensive update of its zoning code, developed to guide development as envisioned in adopted plans.
+In 2010, Denver adopted a comprehensive update of its zoning code, which was developed to guide development as envisioned in adopted plans.

-In 2011, Denver had a homeless rate of 19 per 10,000 residents, significantly lower than other major cities.
+In 2011, Denver's homeless rate was 19 per 10,000 residents, considerably lower than many other major cities.

 In April 2012, the state history museum, History Colorado Center, opened.

-On October 3, 2012, the University of Denver hosted the first of the three 2012 presidential debates.
+On October 3, 2012, the University of Denver hosted the first of the three 2012 presidential debates between President Barack Obama and former Massachusetts Governor Mitt Romney.

-In 2013, Continental merged with United Airlines after having moved to Houston from Denver.
+In 2013, Continental merged with United Airlines after Continental moved to Houston from Denver.

 In 2013, True West Magazine named History Colorado Center as one of the top-ten "must see" history museums in the country.

-In 2013, the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area had an estimated population of 2,697,476, and the larger Denver–Aurora–Boulder Combined Statistical Area had an estimated population of 3,277,309.
+In 2013, the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area had an estimated population of 2,697,476, ranking as the 21st most populous U.S. metropolitan statistical area.

 According to a report in the Journal of the American Medical Association, residents of Denver had a 2014 life expectancy of 80.02 years.

-In 2014, B-Cycle ridership peaked, after which it steadily declined.
+In 2014, B-Cycle ridership peaked, then steadily declined.

-In 2014, the Denver Outlaws won their first championship eight years after being established.
+In 2014, the Denver Outlaws won their first championship eight years after the team was established.

 In 2015, 9.6 percent of Denver households lacked a car.